It’s been 20 years since the Arizona Diamondbacks brought Phoenix its first major championship.

 That Fall Classic also served as a distraction and a way for the nation to come together after Sept.
 11 attacks just a few weeks prior.
 For the first time ever, baseball crept into November, and it was unlike any other postseason we had seen before.

-Sports360AZ will revisit each game of the 2001 World Series as their respective anniversaries roll around, and we’ll be joined by those who were there to share their perspective of the Diamondbacks’ championship run.
+Sports360AZ will revisit each game of the 2001 World Series as their respective anniversaries roll around, and we’ll be joined by those who weren’t necessarily on the field, but were there to share their perspective of the Diamondbacks’ championship run.